-A. Alcohol/Drug Tests
+A. Alcohol/ Drug Tests

 - 1. A positive result from a drug and/or alcohol test obtained during a medical examination may result in disciplinary action up to and including termination. - 2.
-If a drug screen is positive, the employee must provide within two (2) work days of the request, bona fide verification of a valid current prescription for the drug identified in the drug screen.
-Extension of the time beyond the two work days may be granted upon the showing of good cause.
+If a drug screen is positive, the employee must provide, within two (2) workdays of the request, bona fide verification of a valid, current prescription for the drug identified in the drug screen.
+Extension of the time beyond the two workdays may be granted upon the showing of good cause.
 The prescription must be in the employee's name.
-If the employee does not provide acceptable verification of a valid prescription, or if the prescription is not in the employee's name, or the employee has not previously notified his/her supervisor, that s/he has taken impairing prescription medication, the employee will be subject to disciplinary action up to and including termination. - 3.
-If an alcohol or drug test is administered during the medical examination and is positive for alcohol or drugs, the City shall conduct an investigation to gather all relevant facts.
-The decision to impose discipline of less than termination or to discharge will be carried out in conformance with the Appeals Procedure provided in the Memorandum of Understanding between the Turlock Associated Police Officers and the City of Turlock. - 4.
-Testing and reporting of test results will follow the guidelines as established by the Department of Health and Human Services as promulgated in Volume 53, No. 69 of the Federal Register as incorporated herein and made a part of this policy by reference.]
+If the employee does not provide acceptable verification of a valid prescription, if the prescription is not under the employee's name, or the employee has not previously notified his/her supervisor that he/she has taken impairing prescription medication, the employee will be subject to disciplinary action up to and including termination

+- 3. If an alcohol or drug test is administered during the medical examination and is positive for alcohol or drugs, the City shall conduct an investigation to gather all relevant facts.
+The decision to impose discipline of less than termination or to discharge will be carried out in conformance with the Appeals Procedure provided in the memorandum of Understanding between the Turlock City Employees Association and the City of Turlock. - 4.
+Testing and reporting of test results will follow the guidelines as established by the Department of Health and Human Services, as promulgated in Volume 53, No. 69 of the Federal Register as incorporated herein and made a part of this policy by reference. - For the purposes of administering drug tests in accordance with this policy, N.I.D.A.
+(National Institute on Drug Abuse) collection procedures shall be used and testing shall be processed in an N.I.D.A. certified laboratory. - 6.
+For the purpose of alcohol testing; an employee is presumed to be under the influence if he/she tests at a level above .05.